Chain of Trust (CoT) for Confidential Compute Arcitecture (CCA)

 In the TBB CoT all certificates are self-signed.
 There is no need for a Certificate Authority (CA) because the CoT is not established by verifying the validity of a certificate’s issuer but by the content of the certificate extensions.

 The certificates are categorised as “Key” and “Content” certificates.
 Key certificates are used to verify public keys which have been used to sign content certificates.
 Content certificates are used to store the hash of a boot loader image.
 An image can be authenticated by calculating its hash and matching it with the hash extracted from the content certificate.
-RD-Fremont platform uses SHA256 hash algorithm.
+RD-V3 platform uses SHA256 hash algorithm.

 Required keys